helenb/slides/slides.md

 <!--

 Here's a sample of some CSS from Upshot in 2014.
-Notice that we are now using media queries to support different screen sizes.
-At this point we may have started using Sass.
-But it's a complex app and lots of nested CSS rules the code quickly became much harder to edit without overriding lots of other rules and using the !important modifier.
-Notice how we used the convention of indenting code to show how rules became more specific.
+We are now using media queries to support different screen sizes.
+But it's a complex app and there are lots of nested CSS rules.
+The code quickly becomes much harder to edit without overriding lots of other rules and using the !important modifier.
+Notice how we used the convention of indenting code to show how rules become more specific.

 -->